v-asad/todo/README.md

-A local todo app for me.
+# A simple todo app for me (a Raycast Extension)

 - [x] Complete backend.
- - [x] Integrate with macOS Menu Bar.
+- [ ] Integrate with Raycast.
 - [ ] Design a usable UI for managing tasks.

- - [ ] Integrate with Raycast.
+An extensive walk-through on how to build such an extension can be found on the [Raycast Developers Docs](https://developers.raycast.com/examples/todo-list).